 - a.
-LP tank(s) are overfilled.
-A qualified propane gas service technician must inspect the LP tank(s) and correct the fill volume to below 80%.
+LP cylinder(s) are overfilled.
+A qualified propane gas service technician must inspect the LP cylinder(s) and correct the fill volume to below 80%.

 - b.
 The temperature is too cold.

 - c.
-LP tank is not upright.
+LP cylinder is not upright.

 2. Appliances do not light or stay lit